What Is Love? (Never Shout Never album): Background and release

 On May 29, 2009, Never Shout Never signed to Warner Bros.
 Records.
 The album was produced by Butch Walker and was recorded in Los Angeles and at Abbey Road Studios in London.
 On December 3, 2009, Never Shout Never revealed the release date and track list of the album.
 On December 8, a self-titled EP was released, featuring two songs, "Jane Doe" and "What is Love?" as a preview for the upcoming debut album, as well as a B-side titled "She's Got Style" and a live version of "Big City Dreams".

+The 20-minute mini album was written from a "panoramic view of teen angst" about family, politics, drugs, religion, heartbreak.
+Explaining his decision on keeping the album relatively short, frontman Christofer Drew stated, "I think it's easier for kids to concentrate that way."

 The first single "What Is Love?" was released on December 15, 2009.
-The music video was released in 2009 and was directed by Isaac Ravishankara.
+The music video was released in December 2009, directed by Isaac Ravishankara.
 "I Love You 5" was released on February 4, 2010, as the second single with the music video being released 2 days prior.
 "Can't Stand It" was released on March 4, 2010, as the third and final single along with its music video that same day directed by Isaac Ravishankara.
 The video includes visual references of Bob Dylan's, Dont Look Back and The Beatles, A Hard Day's Night.
 The song peaked at number 29 on the Billboard Rock Digital Song Sales chart.